Healthy Home Guide: 10 Wellbeing Tips for UK Living

 Frequently Asked Questions

-The ideal indoor humidity level is between 30% and 50%.
-If it drops below 30%, the air becomes too dry, which can irritate airways.
-If it rises above 50-60%, it creates an environment where dust mites thrive and mold can begin to grow.
+The ideal indoor humidity level is between 40% and 60%.
+Below 40%, the air becomes too dry, irritating airways.
+Above 60%, dust mites thrive and mold can begin to grow.

 Yes.
-By significantly reducing cold spots and downdraughts, triple glazing helps maintain a consistent internal temperature.
-This reduces the strain on your cardiovascular system and lowers the risk of damp and mold, which are major triggers for asthma and allergies.
+By significantly reducing cold spots and downdraughts near windows, triple glazing helps maintain a consistent internal temperature.
+This reduces strain on the cardiovascular system and lowers the risk of damp.

 Short bursts are best.
 Open windows wide for 10-15 minutes (“shock ventilation”) rather than leaving them slightly ajar all day.
-This exchanges the stale air for fresh air quickly without cooling down the solid structures of the room (walls and furniture).
+This exchanges stale air for fresh air quickly without cooling down the walls and furniture.

 Mark Pearce